kamal9494/farmwiseai-assignment/README.md

 1. Select a category from the dropdown (Student, Self-Employee, Business).
 2. Select Field Type (Text Box, Dropdown, Date)
 3. Enter the details for each field (Field Display Name, Field Data Type, Field Validation, Field Data for Dropdown).
+4. If the user wants to add a dropdown, in Field Data, each dropdown element should be separated by a comma.
+(Example: ECE,CSE,IT)
-4. Click the "Confirm" button.
+5. Click the "Confirm" button.

 **Displaying Fields**